Sybil Attack Prevention

 Reputation Scaling — Within K2, each wallet has a ranking within the global structure, and attention is scaled logarithmically with the position in this ranking, giving higher value to attention from high reputation accounts, and excluding attention from low reputation accounts entirely under some circumstances.

-Attention Clustering — If a large number of low-reputation accounts view the same content without viewing any other content, their reputation will be reduced significantly. (coming soon)
+Attention Clustering (In Development) — If a large number of low-reputation accounts view the same content without viewing any other content, their reputation will be reduced significantly.

-Interest Scaling — As content tagging tasks continue to be developed, it will also be possible to integrate content-specific reputations to provide greater granularity. (coming soon)
+Interest Scaling (In Development) — As content tagging tasks continue to be developed, it will also be possible to integrate content-specific reputations to provide greater granularity.